-Nick Law is the Chief Creative Office at Publicis and a leading voice for global advertising.
-A career that included 18 years at R/GA, where he rose to Global Chief Creative Officer and then Vice Chairman, his ability to recognise how creativity must adapt to technology and has earned him international respect from creatives.
+Nick Law is the Chief Creative Officer at Publicis and a leading voice for global advertising.
+A career that included 18 years at R/GA, where he rose to Global Chief Creative Officer and then Vice-Chairman, his ability to recognise how creativity must adapt to technology and has earned him international respect from creatives.

 Nick will be speaking at our Cannes Lions fringe event this year as part of our ‘Meet the Legends’ series.
 To dig a little deeper into Nick’s stance on the current marketing climate, Studio had the opportunity to steal an hour of his time and flesh out a little of the character who has lead a career through the most turbulent, but exciting, periods of advertising.
 Speaking to Nick, it is clear he values the importance of creativity within medium.
 He’s driven by execution and connecting disciplines, rather than the grandiose ‘big idea’, which he believes is becoming more prevalent than ever in this mobile-first age.

 So I used to have this framework, which was the simplest way I could look at both strategy and creative.
 I would start by asking the question of the strategy; is it true and relevant?
 There are plenty of strategies that feel right for the audience, but are not true for the company.
 Or that they’re promoting a truth about the company that the audience doesn’t care about.

 From a creative point of view there are just two things I ask for.
 Is it clear and is it interesting.
 I know that seems very obvious, but I see work all the time that is really well thought through and makes perfect sense, but it’s really fucking boring.
 Then I see work which is really crazy awesome, but I don’t know what they’re trying to say.

 It’s the most simple way to look at advertising, but there is a logic to it.
 And it’s surprising how hard it is to get all those things locked up.